onemanlutta/Visualization-GeoJson-Leaflet-Plotly-Project/README.md

 **Mission, The Sky is Falling!**

 ### The Challenge
-Build an interactive map of the different types of meteorites that have fallen from the sky between the years 2016 and 2024 around the world.
+Build an interactive map of the different types of meteorites that fell from the sky worldwide.
 The user will be able to see what type of meteorite it is (meteorites are often divided into three overall categories based on whether they are dominantly composed of rocky material, metallic material, or mixtures) and the mass in grams in a colorful way, including a drop-down menu to choose the year(s) and category type.
 The dataset contains over 45,000 rows of data!

 ### Approach
 - Gather bulk data from the NASA database.
-- Clean and slim down the dataset and upload it to a Postgres instance using SQL Alchemy.
+- Preprocess the dataset and transform it to a GeoPandas DataFrame.
+- Upload the data frame to a MongoDB instance.
+- Instantiate and connect the MongoDB to Node JS.
-- Download the data locally and import it into JavaScript as a GeoJSON file.
+- Import the database from Node JS into JavaScript as a GeoJSON file.
 - Run Leaflet/D3/Plotly in JavaScript to create the interactive map.
 - Deploy the map using GitHub Pages.